pradgad94/ai_meme_generator/README.md

                                              └──────────────────────────┘
 ```

-In dev, Vite proxies any `/api/*` request to `http://localhost:8787` (see `vite.config.ts`).
+Vite proxies any `/api/*` request to `http://backend:8787` (see `vite.config.ts`) — the `backend` hostname is resolved via Docker Compose's internal network, so this proxy only works when the frontend is running in its container.

-When running with Docker Compose, the frontend uses the `backend` service name
-to communicate with the Express container over Docker's internal network.

 The frontend always makes relative `/api` requests, keeping the backend URL
-and OpenRouter API key server-side..
+and OpenRouter API key server-side.

 ## Docker